takaya1337/takaya1337.github.io/htb/index.md

 You should know a few things before you read further.

 These write-ups are **not the only way** to solve the machine, they're just **my way**.
 I created the write-ups to explain how I think, how I arrive at a solution, and I'll try to explain why.
 If you found easier, more complicated, or even edgier methods, good for you.
-If you feel the need to inform me, contact me by e-mail.

-You may share my write-ups, you don't have to include my name(s) everywhere but at least you may show the courtesy by not discrediting me completely.
+You may share my write-ups, you don't have to include my name(s) everywhere but at least you can try to show some courtesy by not discrediting me completely.

+If you have a question or two, hit me up on Telegram **@takaya1337**.
 <br>

 So that's it, have a good time.
 <br>

-> Special notes for you "special snowflakes", by my experience I have witnessed firsthand your tendency to ask questions which a few keyboard clicks of Google search can answer easily.
-If you really have to ask, I'll be more than happy to help.
+> Special notes for you **special snowflakes**, by my experience have I witnessed firsthand your tendency to ask questions which a few keyboard clicks of Google search can answer easily.
+And I mean **easily**.
 >
 > But remember this, when you ask a question (especially a technical one) you're dealing with a human in the other end, not a search engine.
 You can watch this YouTube video to further understand what I mean: **_[LiveOverflow's Guide to Ask Questions](https://www.youtube.com/watch?v=53zkBvL4ZB4)_**.
 So, think before you type.
+> And one more thing, before you ask something like "I would like to start learning this, but I don't know where to start, where can I find the right material for it?", here's my answer: **the Internet is not a small place.
+Get your questions right, and the answers will most likely be the same.**

 <br>
 <br>